A Big Summer of Fun Awaits Kids and Teens at the Library!

 Children and Teens Library bursting with great summer programs

 Summer in Longmont has long signaled fun and reading at the Library, and this summer continues that strong tradition.
-The highlight of the summer is the Children and Teens Summer Reading Program, which will again employ the super easy and fun participation system first used last year.
-Registration for the Summer Reading Program begins Thursday, May 24 and is available online and at the Information Desk in the Children and Teens area.
+The highlight of the summer is the Children and Teens Summer Reading Program, which will again employ the super easy and fun participation system first used two years ago and popular with parents.
+Registration for the Summer Reading Program begins Thursday, May 23 and is available online and at the Information Desk in the Children and Teens area.
 Kids have lots of ways to earn prizes and fight summer reading loss.
-The last day to register for the Summer Reading Program is Saturday, July 14 and the last day to claim prizes is Saturday, August 11.
+The last day to register for the Summer Reading Program is Saturday, July 13 and the last day to claim prizes is Saturday, August 3.

 First, Say Hello to Summer!

-Summer at the Library will kick off in the usual fashion -- with a big POOL PARTY! (cue the splashing sound effects!)
-That’s right, the Library will again be teaming up with the Recreation Department to offer an evening of free swimming and fun at Sunset Pool on Thursday, May 24, from 5:00 to 8 pm.
+Summer at the Library will kick off in the usual fashion -- with a big POOL PARTY!
+(Cue the splashing sound effects!)
+That’s right, the Library will again be teaming up with the Recreation Department to offer an evening of free swimming and fun at Sunset Pool on Thursday, May 23, from 5:00 to 8 pm.
 Say goodbye to school, play pool games, picnic, and generally shout out a big hello to summer!
-Plus, we heard your hangry cries – this year we’ll have food trucks from local restaurants to fortify all your fun-making.
-Lots of other community partners will be on hand, too, to share information about all the cool things happening in Longmont throughout the summer.
+Plus, swimming is no fun when you’re hangry, so we’ll have food trucks from local restaurants to fortify all your fun-making.
+Look for many community partners, too, who will share information about all the cool things happening in Longmont throughout the summer.
 Don’t miss it!
 (If the weather decides not to embrace summer, the event will be rescheduled – please watch our website and social media outlets for updates.)
 This event requires advance registration, which can be accomplished online.
-No internet access or email address?
-Please call (303) 651-8477 now to register.

 Kids Belong at the Library All Summer Long!

-Of course, our beloved regular storytimes will continue, including Tuesday and Wednesday morning age-group storytimes, Bedtime Storytime on Thursday evenings at 7 pm, and Bilingual Storytimes on second Mondays of the month at 6 pm.
+Of course, most of our beloved regular storytimes will continue, including Yoga Storytime on Mondays, Toddler Storytime on Tuesday, and Baby Storytime on Wednesday mornings.
+Family Storytime will continue every Friday, as will Bedtime Storytime on Thursday evenings at 7 pm, and Bilingual Storytimes on second Mondays of the month at 6 pm.
 In addition, your favorite clubs are continuing over the summer, too.
 Chess Club will be exercising strategic brain muscles every first and third Monday of the month at 7 pm, and, of course, our extraordinary LEGO club will be full of building energy on the first Fridays of the month at 6 pm.